LIFE STORY

 Beijing avoids competing with Taiwan, and to some extent with others, in the claiming of South China Sea islands as national territory.

-It does noting to challenge Taiwan’s claim to Taiping island, for example.
+It does nothing to challenge Taiwan’s claim to Taiping island, for example.
 Its argument is that since Taiwan is part of China then Taiping is already part of China.

 Often it just goes off and builds its own islands, with sand-dredgers.